Back when I ran a 4/20 collective with my brother, the first legal delivery service operating in the county, I didn’t make a CBD topical salve.

-People in pain were happy to try it.
+People in pain were happy to try our new CBD salve to help them with pain.

-My own mother reported that if she forgot to put the salve on her knees when she woke in the morning, she would have to use her walker to get around by noon.
+My own mother reported that if she forgot to put our CBD salve on her knees when she woke in the morning, she would have to use her walker to get around by noon.
 If she remembered, she didn’t need her walker all day.

 Over the nearly six years that we have now been making and selling our topical salve, we have had positive feedback in regard to alleviating the pain associated with the following conditions: